 The Orchard was later used as a WW1 military hospital and in 1918, the complex housed more than one thousand Russian refugees, who had been in contact with smallpox.

-The hospital was built as a temporary addition to the nearby Joyce Green Hospital, which has now been demolished and lost under recent housing development.
+The hospital was initially built to manage patients until the nearby Joyce Green Hospital was completed.
+Joyce Green has now been demolished and lost under recent housing development.

 Destruction of the Orchard Hospital